photonZfeed/DirectIrradiationModule/README.md

 ## AI Assistance Disclosure

-This repository was developed with assistance from AI language models.
+This repository was developed with assistance of AI language models.
 These tools were used to support code development, documentation creation, and identification of code correctness issues.
 All AI-generated changes were reviewed and approved by the authors before being committed.

-For this purpose, the following AI tools were used:
+The following AI tools were used:

 - **Claude Code** (command-line interface by Anthropic), powered by the **Claude Sonnet 4.6** model (Anthropic, PBC).
 - **GitHub Copilot** (Visual Studio Code extension by GitHub, Inc.), powered by the **OpenAI GPT-4** model (OpenAI, L.L.C.).